Seiko Matsuda: 1983–1984

-In December 1984 she released her 10th studio album Windy Shadow.
-Trackless includes singles Pink no Mozart, Heart no Earring and 8 newly written tracks.
-In this album, Seiko has self-written one song in this album titled Bara to Pistol.
-The album debuted at number 1 on the Oricon Weekly sales.
-On the same month, she made appearance on the New Year television program Kohaku for the fifth time.
+In December she released her 10th studio album "Windy Shadow", including singles "Pink no Mozart"," Heart no Earring", and 8 newly written tracks.
+In this album, Seiko has self-written one song in this album titled "Bara to Pistol".
+The album debuted at number 1 on the Oricon Weekly chart.
+In the same month, she made appeared on Kohaku for the fifth time.

 1985–1986

-The year 1985 has been very turbulent and changing in Seiko's private life.
-In January, it has started with following the break-up with the singer Hiromi Go, one month later announced engagement with the actor Masaki Kanda and in April the marriage and ceremony in June.
-As the result, the musical activities has been minimized in the comparison with the previous years and lead to the situation of the hiatus (previously thought by everyone as official retirement).
+Throughout 1985, she had been very turbulent in her own private life, beginning in January with the break-up with the singer Hiromi Go, followed by the announcement of her engagement with actor Masaki Kanda in February, marriage in April, and the ceremony in June.
+As a result, the musical activities were minimized in comparison with previous years, lead to the "hiatus", as it was thought by Japanese residents as her official retirement.

-In January 1985 she released her twentieth single Tenshi no Wink, written by Amii Ozaki.
-The song served as a television commercial song for the automobile manufacturer Daihatsu's model titled "New Charade".
-The single debuted at number 1 on the Oricon Weekly Charts and sold over 414k copies.
-It has become her last single which reached selling numbers over 400k (later being overcome by 1 million seller Anata ni Aitakute in 1996).

-Between April and May she held concert tour Seiko Prism Agency before the planned hiatus.
+In January, she released her twentieth single, "Tenshi no Wink", written by Amii Ozaki.
+Despite debuting at number 1 on the Oricon Weekly Charts and selling over 414,000 copies, the song also promoted the Daihatsu Charade.
+At the time, it was her last single reaching sales numbers over 400,000 (which later was overcome by the 1 million seller "Anata ni Aitakute" in 1996).
+Between April and May, her Seiko Prism Agency concert tour was held before her hiatus.